In 2009, New Forest Books began in New Hampshire as a home-based business run by Todd Richardson and his wife, Eibhlin (aka Aisling D’Art).

 Here’s what we do, as a co-op

-• Proofread and edit final drafts.
-(We recommend Grammarly for initial editing by our authors.)
+- Proofread and edit final drafts.
+(We recommend software such as Grammarly for initial editing.
+We do not recommend relying upon AI.)

-• Help them upload their books to B&N Press, KDP, Draft2Digital, and other distribution options.
+- Help them upload their books to a variety of distribution options.

 FAQs